juef17/dwrandomizer/README.md

 - On your third run attempt in a battle, you have a 75% chance to get away.
 - On your fourth run attempt, or if the enemy's asleep, you're guaranteed to get away.

 For `Costs XP`, you are guaranteed to run away if your XP is ≥ 1/8th of the enemy's XP drop: in that case, that amount is deduced from your XP.
 Yes, this means you can lose levels!
+Also, note that running from sleeping enemies won't cost you XP, nor will running from either Dragonlord form (as they don't give experience).

 This flag overrides both `Easy Charlock` and `Alternate Running Algorithm`.